habnabit/pycon2014/description.rst

 frequently emerge.
 However, almost every interface for extending existing protocols requires subclassing--even newer protocol implementations like AMP.
-Parsley's new Twisted integration makes writing implementations of stream protocols trivial.
-Additional tools in Parsley simplify extension of these implementations using composition (instead of requiring inheritance!).
+Parsley's new Twisted integration makes writing implementations of stream protocols trivial and additional tools in Parsley simplify extension of these implementations via composition instead of requiring inheritance.

 This talk will give an overview of the basics of parsing a stream protocol using Parsley and how to expose an extensible interface on top.
 As examples of